beckitrue/devpod-neovim/README.md

 ```
 devpod provider use docker
 ```
-1. Verify your provider setting:
+Verify your provider setting:
 ```
 devpod provider list
 ```

+### Build the DevPod

 1. Clone this repo
 1. Start Docker
 1. From the repo directory, run: